-We hope you enjoyed the first part of the ESC Illustrated Guide to Avoiding Electrical Hazards and Energy Saving at Home
+We hope you enjoyed the first part of the Illustrated Guide to Avoiding Electrical Hazards and Energy Saving at Home.

 Home, Safe Home!
 Illustrated Tips for Avoiding Electrical Hazards and Energy Saving at Home(part two)

 - Lawnmowers have sharp blades and rapidly rotating parts, capable of cutting through electrical cables as easily as grass.
 Never cut grass in wet conditions, always wear sensible footwear and check the cable and plug before use.
 Always use an RCD.

 - Keep trailing cables out of the way.
 Flexible cables trailed under carpets, rugs or across walkways are not only a major trip hazard, but also a potential fire risk.
 Repeated stretching and treading on the cable may damage the cable insulation.